This post may contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 What is a Pick-A-Brick Wall?

-For those who don’t know, the Pick-A-Brick wall is a feature in LEGO stores that allow customers to fill up one of 2 different cups with larger quantities of bricks and parts.
+For those who don’t know, the Pick-A-Brick wall is a feature in LEGO stores that allow customers to fill up one of 2 different cup sizes with large quantities of bricks and parts.
 It’s a great way to buy just what you need to complete a MOC or build a collection.
 The parts are in large bins hanging on a wall, and you can buy whatever you need from the wall in whatever quantities you need.

 Stores also used this for the Monthly Mini-Build, which often featured parts that may not otherwise end up on the wall.

 The downside is that the parts available vary by store as well as by month.
-And not every piece and color LEGO makes is available on the wall.
+And not every piece and color LEGO makes is available on the LEGO store brick wall.

 How do you know what’s there?

-LEGO Stores don’t officially post anything about what pieces are available, but a few generous souls have created online sites that list the inventories of the Pick-A-Brick Walls at stores around the world!
+LEGO Stores don’t officially post anything about what pieces are available, but a few generous souls have created online sites that list the inventories of the LEGO PAB wall at stores around the world!
 Since these are updated by local volunteers (anyone can do this though), some are more up-to-date than others.
 Here in Vancouver, an employee at one of the two stores updates the list for their store, which is awesome.
 In other cities, AFOLs take on the responsibility as their time allows, so it could be months or more between updates.